 How long have you been a bike commuter?

 I’ve been at this for the better part of two years.
 I remember being a pretty avid bicyclist through middle school and a little bit of high school, but things dropped off when I got to college.
 I went to IIT, which is 4 miles south of the loop, so I was really close to the Lakefront Path, which is a fantastic place to ride your bike.
 But by then, I was so out of shape, I could barely go 5 miles.

 Why did you start riding your bike to work and how long is your commute?

-I started riding my bike to work because I realized I was getting seriously fat.
+I started riding my bike to work because I realized I was getting seriously fat (check out this list of recommended bikes for “fat” riders).
 I’m 5’8″ and I’m not built like a stick, but at 237 pounds I realized I should do exercise, not hope to do exercise.
 Of course, my commute is 9 1/2 miles, one-way, so that first month was… shall we say… brutal.